 During the year the PCC licensed one new cell in November.
-The Blevins Franks Cell writes professional indemnity risks in the UK and Europe.
-Gemini Cell, L'Amie Cell, Griffin Cell, Ocado Cell, Amplifon Cell (in run-off) and TVIS Cell carried on business during the year in accordance with their licence conditions.
+The Autorama Cell writes finance gap and goods in transit risks in the UK.
+Blevins Franks Cell, Gemini Cell, L'Amie Cell, Griffin Cell, Ocado Cell, Amplifon Cell (in run-off) and TVIS Cell carried on business during the year in accordance with their licence conditions.